 But your time and effort is just the tip of the iceberg.
-We set out the full cost of employee turnover to your business.
+We set out the full cost of staff turnover to your business.

 Time Equals Money